ExpediaGroup/container-startup-autoscaler/README.md

 CSA is implemented using [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).

-CSA is built around Kube's [In-place Update of Pod Resources](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources) feature, which is currently in alpha state as of Kubernetes 1.31 and therefore requires the `InPlacePodVerticalScaling` feature gate to be enabled.
+CSA is built around Kube's [In-place Update of Pod Resources](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources) feature, which is currently in alpha state as of Kubernetes 1.32 (TODO(wt) confirm) and therefore requires the `InPlacePodVerticalScaling` feature gate to be enabled.
 Beta/stable targets are indicated [here](https://github.com/kubernetes/enhancements/issues/1287).
 The feature implementation (along with the corresponding implementation of CSA) is likely to change until it reaches stable status.
 See [CHANGELOG.md](CHANGELOG.md) for details of CSA versions and Kubernetes version compatibility.